atul799/CarND-Vehicle-Detection/README.md

-#Smoothen the bounding boxes based on previous frame results to remove false positives
+# Smoothen the bounding boxes based on previous frame results to remove false positives
+---
 The implementation based on above steps performs well except that in few images even after applying heat map false positives are found in video stream pipeline.
 In the pipeline for video frame implementation, a class for frame tracking(Frame_Detect) is implemented.
 The idea is to use information over multiple frames and apply knowledge from previous frames to add to decision of vehicle match (this is an additional method to heatmap) to remove false positives.
 The information used in the implementation is averaging heatmap bounding boxes over certain number of frames.
 However, other method such as number of cars detected in previous frames and/or combination of such information over multiple frames can be used to make vehicle match prediction robust.

-###To summarize
+### To summarize
+---
 Color histogram (32 bins),spatial binning(size 32x32) and HOG (11 orientations/8 pix per cell/2 cells per block) methods are used to generate features to train a Linear SVM and sliding window method in combination with HOG subsampling to generate heatmap and averaging heatmap over multiple frames is used to detect vehicle in given image/videostream.

-#Pipeline
+# Pipeline
+---
 The pipeline is a function which puts all the above steps together and applies to the frames on the videostream.
 Here is an example of vehicle detection on the test_video, on the top left is the depiction of heat map.